 So I get a ton of questions about how I picked my wardrobe.
 And if you all saw me that day you’d laugh that I actually pulled this whole thing off.

 Ok, first things first … my brand palette.
 I wanted my clothes to reflect the same hues in my palette that I use everywhere.
-From my website and blog, to my instagram filter.
+From my website and blog to my Instagram preset.
 As you can see my colors include a blush pink, grays, denim blue, and black.
 I love contrast and textures.
-So me going into a photo shoot with bright colors would make zero sense for my brand.
-I talk a lot about developing your brand palette inside my Intro to Branding Online Course and some tips are to look around your closet and house.
+So me going into a photoshoot with bright colors would make zero sense for my brand.
+I talk a lot about developing your brand palette inside my Branding for Beginners Blueprint Course and some tips are to look around your closet and house.
 What hues are you most drawn to that you purchase and wear the most? … Start there.